WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 ## Doxygen family: C, C++, Fortran, etc.

-Doxygen supports a surprising number^["C, Python, PHP, Java, C#, Objective-C, Fortran, VHDL, Splice, IDL, and Lex", according to their homepage] of languages, but most often I see it used for C and C++.
+Doxygen supports a surprising number of languages
+("C, Python, PHP, Java, C#, Objective-C, Fortran, VHDL, Splice, IDL, and Lex", according to their homepage), but most often I see it used for C and C++.

-The `breathe` extension is _the_ best option for any Doxygen-using code.
+The [`breathe` extension](https://breathe.readthedocs.io/en/latest/) is _the_ best option for any Doxygen-using code.
 It produces the nicest looking output of any of the tools I will describe in this post, rivialing the built-in Python support.

 I also showed the majority of the configuration you will need in the tip above.
 Besides checking that the library and `doxygen` executable are available, you